 The class teacher will communicate with parents either through a parent consultation or written report to discuss a child’s needs, support available for them in class and the progress they have made.
 Individual Education Plans (IEPs) will be shared with parents and carers and their views will be taken into account in planning and delivering additional support.

 The SENCo oversees extra provision and is available to discuss this support and progress in more detail as and when parents wish.

 How are the governors involved, and what are their responsibilities?

 The governor responsible for SEND will meet regularly with the SENCo in order to discuss SEN outcomes and is involved in planning and development.
 Individual children are not discussed and confidentiality is maintained at all times.

 How will the curriculum be matched to my child’s needs?

 All work within class is differentiated at an appropriate level so that children are able to access learning according to their specific needs and abilities.
-This means that in a lesson there may be at least three different levels of learning set for the class in order that each child is provided with the correct level of challenge.
+This means that in a lesson there may be different levels of learning set for the class in order that each child is provided with the correct level of challenge.

 How does the school know how well my child is doing?

 Class teachers continually assess each child, identifying learning strengths and areas for development and further support.
 The school measures children’s progress in learning against national expectations and age related expectations.
 This information is updated termly and forms the basis for pupil progress meetings with the Head Teacher.
 Children identified as not making expected progress are discussed with a view to finding out why difficulties are being experienced and what further support can be given to aid their progression.

 For children with SEN when IEPs are reviewed comments are made against each target to show what progress has been made.
 If the child has not yet met the target the reasons will be discussed and the target adapted into smaller steps or a different approach may be tried to ensure the child does make progress.